 Juha Taskinen, who lives on his family's farm in the village of Haukiniemi, knows the rocky shores of Lake Saimaa like his own pockets.
 He’s looking for a successor for his work and gives his camera to his neighbor's son, Oskari Saunisto.

 Taskinen teaches his apprentices the secrets of the ringed seals and introduces his successors to the old seals and hairy pups of the spring.
 This warm-hearted film is flavoured with the unique Savonian humor and a deep burn to protect nature.

-After the documentary, a discussion will take place with the participation of Juha Taskinen and director Pekka Heikkinen, County Governor Pentti Mäkinen from the Southern Savonia Regional Association and Kaarina Tiainen from the Finnish Association for Nature Conservation.
+Opening speech will be given by Culture Coordinator Taru Tähti from the Southern Savonia Regional Association.
+After the documentary, a discussion will take place with the participation of Juha Taskinen, Oskari Saunisto and Kaarina Tiainen from the Finnish Association for Nature Conservation.
+Discussion will be hosted by Jari Ilmonen from Metsähallitus.
+Unfortunately director Pekka Heikkinen can't attend the discussion due to illness.
 After the screening, the Finnish Association for Nature Conservation will demonstrate the making of ring-safe weirs.

 The screening is presented in partnership with the Southern Savonia Regional Association.

 Picture | Markku Tissarinen